ashtonthomas/bento-wiki-spider/README.md

 https://bento-wiki-spider.herokuapp.com

-*This repo sucks because I was unable to figure out how to keep the compiled folders out of git and still be able to deploy to heroku (`public/` and `target/`)*
+*This repo sucks because I was unable to figure out how to keep the compiled folders out of git and still be able to deploy to Heroku (`public/` and `target/`)*

 ## This Repo

 - The angular code can be found in [/source](https://github.com/ashtonthomas/bento-wiki-spider/tree/master/source)
-- The angular project uses [brousalis/bendystraw](https://github.com/brousalis/bendystraw) a collection of gulp tasks, configuations
+- The angular project uses [brousalis/bendystraw](https://github.com/brousalis/bendystraw) a collection of gulp tasks, configurations
 - The styling leverages [bellycard/rolodex](https://github.com/bellycard/rolodex) which is a sass library using functional css
 - `gulp build` will compile front-end resources to `/public`
 - The backend spark files can be found in [src/main/java/sparq](https://github.com/ashtonthomas/bento-wiki-spider/tree/master/src/main/java/sparq)